jessecusack/scientific-workflow/HPC_clusters.md

 ## Setting up conda and jupyter lab

-In my experience you can usually install miniconda in your home directory.
+In my experience you can usually install miniconda in your home directory (so long at least 10 GB of storage).
 This is beneficial because you can then heavily customise and upgrade your environment to suit your needs.
 Some clusters have anaconda/miniconda pre-installed, in which case you can use that too.
 Others might encourage you to make use of [jupyter hub](https://jupyter.org/hub), which is great for groups with pre-planned workflows, but less great for those who might want to play around new tools and packages.

 ### Installing Miniconda in your home directory